NodeJs: Dependency-based attacks

 Ignore run-scripts

-In session Dependency-based attacks it has been shown that most malicious package routines in NPM are started during installation.
-A few years ago an accident involving the popular eslint-scope package collected several npm tokens through Life Cycle Scripts.
+In sessionit has been shown that most malicious package routines in NPM are started during installation.
+A few years ago an accident involving the popular package collected several npm tokens through.

 Package.json supports the definition of several arbitrary scripts and their preset life cycle events.
 Life Cycle Scripts are scripts that execute only under certain circumstances, these scripts happen in addtion to the "pre" and "post" script, like preinstall, preuninstall, and postuninstall hooks.